-- 97. WFP will continue to invest in employee wellness, working with the staff association and implementing the global staff survey recommendations.
-When needed, WFP will undertake a staffing review to adapt staffing profiles to the requirements of the CSP.
-WFP will collaborate with the Ministry of Women's Empowerment and Child Protection and local women's rights organizations to implement gender-equitable and gender-transformative food security and nutrition programming and approaches. - 98.
-The country office is promoting behavioural change in the workplace, including through flexible working arrangements and measures to make recruitment more gender-sensitive, to achieve gender parity in personnel and to foster safe and respectful working environments.
+97. WFP will continue to invest in employee wellness, working with the staff association and implementing the global staff survey recommendations.
+When needed, WFP will undertake a staffing review to adapt staffing profiles to the requirements of the CSP, with an emphasis on capacity strengthening, gender and protection issues.
+WFP will collaborate with the Ministry of Women's Empowerment and Child Protection and local women's rights organizations to implement gender-equitable and gender-transformative food security and nutrition programming and approaches.

+98. The country office is promoting behavioural change in the workplace, including through flexible working arrangements and measures to make recruitment more gender-sensitive, to achieve gender parity in personnel and to foster safe and respectful working environments.
 As humanitarian access is shrinking in many parts of the Niger, WFP will ensure that employees are well sensitized and trained regarding humanitarian principles and protection issues.